 Astrological note: The dream of a precisely working compass often arrives during harmonious transits of Jupiter through your 9th or 1st house, during a conjunction of the Sun with Jupiter, and during periods of the lunar nodes returning to natal points.
 Sagittarians, Leos, and Aries recognize this dream especially precisely.
 If Jupiter is now touching your Sun — the Warrior finds the direction, and the dream conveys this through a needle in which there is no longer hesitation.

 A map and compass in a dream are a quiet but fundamentally important conversation about your inner navigation.
-About how your “where to” is arranged, where you read it from, whom you trust when inner and outer hints diverge.
+About how your sense of “where to” is shaped, where you read it from, whom you trust when inner and outer hints diverge.

 Allow yourself to develop your own instrument.
-Not to refuse maps — old, foreign, detailed — but also not to forget that your own gaze still stands above them.
-To calibrate your compass to what is alive and dear for you, not to what is “supposed.”
+Not to refuse maps — old ones, other people’s, detailed ones — but also not to forget that your own gaze still stands above them.
+To calibrate your compass to what is alive and dear to you, not to what is “supposed to be.”
 Each time you dream of a map or compass, a very attentive part of you quietly hints: “you are on the way; check yourself not only against the road outside, but also against the needle inside yourself.”

 Other Dream Meanings